AlertProject/Text-processing-bundle/README.md

 XYZ-Bundle
 ==========

-This repository include the code of KEUI, Forum Sensor and  Annotex
+This repository includes the code of KEUI, Forum Sensor and  Annotex